FoxinTale/GenSpark-Projects/Readme.md

 # A MonoRepo for Genspark's training.
 	I chose a monorepo "all in one" style because I found that, in the past monorepos are easier to manage and maintain in the long run.
 One place, no need to play "what repo was it again".

+## Hibernate
+	Programs showing the basics of Java's Hibernate API.

+	### HibernateDemo and HibernateDemo2
+	Demos of Hibernate, interacting with a database and showing basic CRUD (Create, Read, Update, Delete) operations.

 ## Examples
 	### Basics of OOP.
 	A simple program with comments pointing out the basics (and four pillars) of Object Oriented Programming.